 Athlete A (2020)

 Not to be confused with HBO's At the Heart of Gold, Athlete A is Netflix's original documentary about the US gymnastics team scandal that shook the sports world when it was uncovered in 2017.
 It focuses on the heinous sexual crimes committed by former team doctor Larry Nassar, who abused the young athletes for years, and dives into the work of the investigative journalists at the Indianapolis Star who first broke the story.
 It's unforgiving, but allows these young women a catharsis for healing.

-Kurt Russell, who interrupted his acting career to play baseball professionally in the 1970s, is one of the highlights of this documentary about his father's legendary minor league team, the Portland Mavericks.
-But he's just one piece of a highly entertaining true story that chronicles the independent baseball club and its ragtag team of rejects, who seem more tailor-made for an underdog sports comedy than reality -- no surprise, there's a Hollywood remake in the works.
+Kurt Russell, who interrupted his acting career to play baseball professionally in the 1970s, is one of the highlights of this documentary, from the directing duo of Wild Wild Country, about his father's legendary minor league team, the Portland Mavericks.
+But he's just one piece of a highly entertaining true story that chronicles the independent baseball club and its ragtag team of rejects, who seem more tailor-made for an underdog sports comedy than reality—no surprise, there's a Hollywood remake in the works.

 Fascinated by doping scandals and Lance Armstrong's fall from grace, Brian Fogel, a playwright and amateur cyclist, fell deeper into the chemical trend than he could have possibly imagined after connecting with Dr. Grigory Rodchenkov, who would reveal himself to be the director of the Russian laboratory in charge of aiding Olympic athletes.
 Icarus traces a line through a history of doping and Rodchenkov's whistleblowing, which ignited fury in Russia and turned him into a political target.
 Fogel's film is the rare science-minded doc that also plays like a Tom Clancy thriller.